mwever/EpochX/README.md

 8) It allows the generation of random integer numbers (from a range) into the production rules, restricted by the number of class labels minus one (1), by using "RANDINT_TYPE6(2,L-1)";
 9) Because of legibility issues of the grammar, we automatically add space to separate the produced terminals.
 Hence, the user that will create the grammar does not need to add " " after each terminal and non-terminal.
 10) Removal of code not related to grammar-based genetic programming (GGP).
+11) GRCandidateProgram: Definition of two methods, named setFitness and getFitnessValue

 **If you are using this framework, please cite its paper:**